Andereoo/TkinterWeb/docs/source/upgrading.rst

     * The page cache backend was overhauled in this release.
 Please file a bug report if you notice any issues.
     * Loading cached stylesheets, scripts, and images no longer spawns new threads.
 This fixes some bugs when loading cached documents and improves load times on some pages.
     * Disabling the cache now also clears it.

+    Version 4.24:

+    * Stopped windows from teleporting across the galaxy or disappearing altogether when changing :attr:`.HTMLElement.innerHTML` and :attr:`.HTMLElement.textContent` before the app opens.
+    * Fixed a minor threading bug in :meth:`.HtmlFrame.load_form_data`.

 -------------------